Skylab: Shuttle mission plans

 The first three phases would have required about US$60 million in 1980s dollars, not including launch costs.
 Other options for launching TRS were Titan III or Atlas-Agena.

 After departure

 After a boost of 6.8 mi by Skylab 4's Apollo CSM before its departure in 1974, Skylab was left in a parking orbit of 269 mi by 283 mi that was expected to last until at least the early 1980s, based on estimates of the 11-year sunspot cycle that began in 1976.
-NASA had first considered the potential risks of a space station reentry in 1962, but decided not to incorporate a retrorocket system in Skylab due to cost and acceptable risk.
+In 1962, NASA first considered the potential risks of a space station reentry, but decided not to incorporate a retrorocket system in Skylab due to cost and acceptable risk.

 The spent 49-ton Saturn V S-II stage which had launched Skylab in 1973 remained in orbit for almost two years, and made a controlled reentry on January 11, 1975.
-The re-entry was mistimed however and deorbited slightly earlier in the orbit than planned.
+The second stage's reentry was mistimed however and deorbited slightly earlier in the orbit than planned.